cfurrow/cfurrow.github.io/_posts/2015-01-25-how-i-evernote.md

 ago.
 The price tag was far-far lower than TextExpander, and it seemed to meet my basic needs, so I grabbed it, and haven't looked back.

-I have another of other handy macros in aText that I use all day:
+I have a number of other handy macros in aText that I use all day:

 > **ddate** Expands to 2015.01.22 (the current date)
 >